UAE's first official synagogue to be complete by 2022 | DW | 22.09.2019

 Read more: Germany: New synagogue opens in Regensburg, 80 years after Nazi-led pogrom

-The intention to build the complex was announced in February when Pope Francis met with the Grand Imam of Al-Azhar and Sheikh Ahmed el-Tayeb, during his visit to the UAE.
+The intention to build the complex was announced in February when Pope Francis met with the Grand Imam of Al-Azhar, Sheikh Ahmed el-Tayeb, during his visit to the UAE.
 It was the first papal visit to the Arabian Peninsula.

 "A church, mosque and synagogue will share a collective space for the first time, serving as a community for inter-religious dialogue and exchange, and nurturing the values of peaceful co-existence and acceptance among different beliefs, nationalities and cultures," the committee overseeing construction of the complex said in a statement.